pra-navi/tp/docs/UserGuide.md

 You can expand your search with this command when you aim to locate any person and task that corresponds with at least one of the keywords you provide.

-{% include admonition.html type="note" title="Note" body="

-This command hides all persons and tasks that do not match the search criteria. <br>
-(i.e. If no persons or tasks match the search criteria, the list will be empty.)<br><br>
-To reset the Persons and Tasks view, simply run the <code>listAll</code> command to list all persons and tasks.

-" %}

 <h4>Format:</h4>

 ```